OPEN-NEXT/OKH-LOSH/Wikibase-Frontend-Specifications.md

 - data export (download), of e.g.:
   - all design files known from the metadata
   - search results in various formats (e.g. CSV, JSON)
-- interactive elements, such as:
-  - reporting an issue
-    - regarding the data set (“Report faulty/missing data”)\
-      → goes to LOSH's git repository
-    - regarding the hardware &/ the documentation\
-      → goes to the repository of the OSH
-  - rating (e.g. 1…5 stars) or 'starring' (like on GitHub)
-  - additional features to be defined in reconcilitation with the UX team
-  - Button on detail pages: "I built this hardware" (maybe a scale ↓)
-    - …but didn't succeed, documentation is incomplete/faulty
-    - …with lots of help from the originators
-    - …(almost) independently, great documentation!
-    - → count is saved on wikibase
+- references to further information and tools
-  - Suggest for certification / community-based assessment at
+  - certification / community-based assessment at
     - [OSHWA](https://application.oshwa.org/apply)
     - [OSE Germany – Confirmity Assessment Body according to DIN SPEC 3105-2](https://gitlab.opensourceecology.de/verein/projekte/cab/CAB)
     - [OHO – Confirmity Assessment Body according to DIN SPEC 3105-2](https://en.oho.wiki/)
   - tools & guides to get one's OSH listed on the LOSH:
-  - UI for the generation of metadata files from user entered metadata values to upload on a supported git-based platform (either to own repository or to LOSH's collection point)
+    - link to external UI for the generation of metadata files from user entered metadata values to upload on a supported git-based platform (either to own repository or to LOSH's collection point)
+    - documentation of the metadata specification used
     - embedding Wikifactory's Source&Export tool to upload projects from and to supported platforms

 These functions form a preliminary scope for the frontend.
 As in every research project, this scope and lots of corresponding details are to be iteratively refined.\